ALPHA GRAY

 Dylan tore through the warriors in front of Beta Parker, his jaws snapping wildly as he targeted anyone who dared to stand in his way.
 The warriors tried to defend themselves, but Dylan was too powerful, too brutal.

 He ripped through them with ease, leaving a trail of injured and fallen wolves in his wake.
-Beta Parker's eyes widened in fear as Alpha Dylan closed in, his hot breath washing over him.
+Beta Parker's eyes widened in fear as Alpha Dylan closed in.

-My eyes gleamed with fierce intensity as I watched Alpha Dylan work.
+My eyes gleamed with fierce intensity as I watched Alpha Dylan assault.
 He was my instrument of war, my tool for asserting dominance.
 And he would stop at nothing to claim victory.

 The battle was all but over, with most of Beta Parker's warriors lying lifeless on the ground.
 Only two remained, injured and bleeding, their eyes fixed on my wolf Dylan with a mix of fear and resignation.